Contact: Ian Szlazak

 In all cases, mediation is meant to be a process where people feel as safe and comfortable as reasonably possible, particularly where there is a history of personal revulsion or where there is a significant power imbalance between the parties.
 Special concerns should be drawn to the attention of the mediator prior to the day of the mediation in order to allow for appropriate discussions and arrangements to be made.

+Q: What if a party, possibly unrepresented, cannot or will not provide any information related to the rationale for their position, but still wants to attend the mediation?
 A: There are principles of fairness that operate at mediation which require compliance on the part of all concerned if the process is to produce any positive results.
 One such principle is that all parties be treated equally by the mediator.
 Another is that, within reason, all parties have an opportunity to understand as well as possible where the other parties "are coming from".
 The most efficient way for this to be done is for briefs to be exchanged prior to the mediation.
 These briefs should outline the position of a party as well as indicate the rationale or reasons for that position.
 It is better to state the obvious that to not state something that results in a wrong impression or worse.
 It often is wise to include significant documents which support one's position in the brief.
 Briefs sometimes will state in explicit, often numerical, terms what a party wants; some people think it is best to say what their objectives are right from the outset, in their brief.
 Others will leave the evolution of their position to the mediation itself and will not divulge a numerical position at the outset.
 These are differences of style and bargaining strategy.

 However, most people will agree that once a decision has been made to come together at mediation, in order for it to be a meaningful experience, there will have to be adequate information flow in order that the parties can constructively assess each other's interests and formulate proposals for each other's consideration.
 In many litigious cases, this will mean that mediation ought not to take place until document production and the discovery process have taken place.
 In cases involving technical matters or assessments of professional negligence, it may be beneficial to go even further and share expert reports prior to mediation.